DhimanGhosh/Audio-Made-Easy/README.md

 # Music Theory Guide (v-1.3)
 ## What's new
-- Now listen to user choice note tone
+- Listen to user choice note tone
+- Listen to tones of multiple notes or notes in a scale